 | Export contract | Year 3+ | 5–10× multiplier on India-deployed system |

-Army → Navy → Air Force.
 Each deployment is a reference for adjacent problem statements.
-Compounding credibility across services.
+Compounding credibility from land to sea, air and space.

-Allied nations (Armenia, Philippines, Vietnam, UAE) already buying Indian hardware.
+Allied nations (Armenia, Philippines, Vietnam, UAE and others) already buying Indian hardware.
 AI and software is the next layer.
 A system deployed in India is deployable for any country facing the same threat environment.

 Year 2–4: First hardware work alongside software contracts.
 Year 3–7: Integration and co-development with DRDO and PSUs.
 Year 4–10: Full-stack platform development — prime contractor.